 Environmental Law Clinic

-Working closely with NWF staff attorneys, student attorneys taking the ELC have the opportunity to influence state and national policy and to see that current laws that benefit the environment are upheld.
+Working collaboratively with NWF's Senior Counsel Neil Kagan, students taking the clinic have the opportunity to influence state and national policy and to see that current laws to maintain and enhance the environment are enforced.